futureflsl/sample-facedetection/README.md

 ## Deployment<a name="en-us_topic_0167089636_section15718149133616"></a>

-1. Access the root directory where the face detection application code is located as the Mind Studio installation user, for example,  _**/home/ascend/sample-facedetection**_.
+1. Access the root directory where the face detection application code is located as the MindSpore Studio installation user, for example,  _**/home/ascend/sample-facedetection**_.
 2. Run the deployment script to prepare the project environment, including compiling and deploying the ascenddk public library, downloading the network model, and configuring Presenter Server.

     **bash deploy.sh** _host\_ip_ _model\_mode_

     -   _host\_ip_: For the Atlas 200 DK developer board, this parameter indicates the IP address of the developer board.
     -   _model\_mode_  indicates the deployment mode of the model file.
 The default setting is  **internet**.
-        -   **local**: If the Ubuntu system where Mind Studio is located is not connected to the network, use the local mode.
+        -   **local**: If the Ubuntu system where MindSpore Studio is located is not connected to the network, use the local mode.
 In this case, download the network model file and the dependent common code library to the  **sample-facedetection/script**  directory by referring to the  [Downloading Network Model and Dependency Code Library](#en-us_topic_0167089636_section193081336153717).
         -   **internet**: Indicates the online deployment mode.
-If the Ubuntu system where Mind Studio is located is connected to the network, use the Internet mode.
+If the Ubuntu system where MindSpore Studio is located is connected to the network, use the Internet mode.
 In this case, download the model file and  dependency code library online.

     Example command:

     **bash deploy.sh 192.168.1.2 internet**

     When the message  **Please choose one to show the presenter in browser\(default: 127.0.0.1\):**  is displayed, enter the IP address used for accessing the Presenter Server service in the browser.
-Generally, the IP address is the IP address for accessing the Mind Studio service.
+Generally, the IP address is the IP address for accessing the MindSpore Studio service.

     Select the IP address used by the browser to access the Presenter Server service in  **Current environment valid ip list**, as shown in  [Figure 1](#en-us_topic_0167089636_fig184321447181017).